 Can I add new items to an existing contents insurance policy?

-Most insurance providers will let you update your policy to include new high-value items, such as an expensive TV or gadget.
+Most home contents insurance providers will let you update your policy to include new high-value items, such as an expensive TV or gadget.
 The best way to do this is by getting in touch with your provider directly.

-If you own or rent your home, it makes good sense to cover your possessions with contents insurance.
-Use our comparison service and we’ll help you find a deal that’s right for you.
 Just enter your details and the level of cover you need, and we'll give you a list of quotes from a range of insurance providers.
 Start comparing today.